-On May 2, 2011, ETP-Regency Midstream Holdings, LLC ("ETP-Regency LLC"), a joint venture owned 70% by the Partnership and 30% by Regency Energy Partners LP ("Regency"), acquired all of the membership interest in LDH Energy Asset Holdings LLC ("LDH"), from Louis Dreyfus Highbridge Energy LLC ("Louis Dreyfus") for approximately \$1.98 billion in cash (the "LDH Acquisition"), including working capital adjustments.
+On May 2, 2011, ETP-Regency Midstream Holdings, LLC ("ETP-Regency LLC"), a joint venture owned 70% by the Partnership and 30% by Regency, acquired all of the membership interest in LDH, from Louis Dreyfus Highbridge Energy LLC for approximately \$1.98 billion in cash (the "LDH Acquisition"), including working capital adjustments.
 The Partnership contributed approximately \$1.38 billion to ETP-Regency LLC to fund its 70% share of the purchase price.
 Subsequent to closing, ETP-Regency LLC was renamed Lone Star.

 Lone Star owns and operates a natural gas liquids storage, fractionation and transportation business.
 Lone Star's storage assets are primarily located in Mont Belvieu, Texas, and its West Texas Pipeline transports NGLs through an intrastate pipeline system that originates in the Permian Basin in west Texas, passes through the Barnett Shale production area in north Texas and terminates at the Mont Belvieu storage and fractionation complex.
 Lone Star also owns and operates fractionation and processing assets located in Louisiana.
-The acquisition of LDH by Lone Star expands the Partnership's asset portfolio by adding an NGL platform with storage, transportation and fractionation capabilities.
+The acquisition of LDH by Lone Star expanded the Partnership's asset portfolio by adding an NGL platform with storage, transportation and fractionation capabilities.